 Why We Spend More Than We Think

 Emotional spending.
-Retail therapy is real.
-Many people buy things to relieve stress, boredom, loneliness, or simply to feel rewarded after a long week.
-This makes habits harder to break because they serve an emotional purpose.
+Retail therapy does exist.
+A lot of people purchase items to relieve stress, boredom, loneliness, or just to feel compensated after a lengthy week.
+This makes it more difficult to break a habit as the habit has an emotional function.

 Lack of visibility.
 When purchases blend into the routine, it’s common to underestimate their cumulative impact.
 If you haven’t tried tracking expenses before, it’s eye-opening how quickly the small items add up.